Telehealth Login

 Our Colorado Medication Assisted Recovery outpatient treatment facility provides outpatient support through in-person and telehealth services.
 We can help men and women who want help with their mental health issues but cannot take the time away from their daily commitments and keep up with therapy with minimal supervision.
 Our treatment center offers the following:

 Our treatment facility is perfect for anyone who has been sober for several years and needs extra help and for those who have completed a residential treatment program.
-To learn more about our outpatient mental health treatment program and how it can benefit your mental health, call 833.448.0127 today to speak with our friendly and compassionate staff.
-You can also get started by completing our online form.

 What Is Bipolar Mania?